 Think of it as panning for gold in a stream—you might get lucky and find a huge gold nugget, you might end up with lots of flakes of dust, or you might find nothing.
 If the stream is in a good location, you make money more quickly.
 The difference is that with cryptocurrencies, the 'good location' aspect is replaced by 'good hardware.'

 There are many options for cryptocurrency mining.
 Some algorithms can still be run more or less 'effectively' on CPUs (eg, Cryptonight), others work best on GPUs (Ethereum, Zcash, Vertcoin), and still others are the domain of custom ASICs (Bitcoin, Litecoin).
 But besides having the hardware, there are other steps to take to get started with mining.

 These days, a lot of people forego running the wallet software.
 It takes up disk space, network bandwidth, and isn't even required for mining.
-Just downloading the full Bitcoin blockchain currently requires over 45GB of disk space, and it can take a while to get synced up.
+Just downloading the full Bitcoin blockchain currently requires around 145GB of disk space, so it can take a long time to get synced up.
 There are websites that take care of that part of things, assuming you trust the host.

 In theory, over time the law of averages comes into play.
 If you provide one percent of the total computational power for a coin, you should typically find one percent of all blocks.
 But as Bitcoin and its descendants increased in popularity, difficulty shot up, and eventually solo-mining became an impractical endeavor.
 When you're only able to provide 0.00001 percent of the mining power, and that value keeps decreasing over time, your chance of finding a valid block solution becomes effectively zero.
 Enter the mining pools.